cecilia-donnelly/mini-products-api/README.md

 ## Testing todo list

+Run the tests with `npm test`.

+- [x] Check that get returns something
-- Check that we return a result even with partial information (missing price, missing name)
+- [x] Check that we return a result even with partial information (missing price, missing name)
-- Check that the price information retrieved from the db is correct
+- [ ] Check that the price information retrieved from the db is correct
-- Check that external product ID matches internal product ID in each response
+- [ ] Check that external product ID matches internal product ID in each response